Diffusion-Model-Leiden/awesome-diffusion-models-for-tabular-data/README.md

 We discuss the aspiring studies on diffusion models for tabular data.

-You are very welcomed to read our paper and feel free to leave comments.
+You are very welcome to read our paper and feel free to leave comments.

 [Diffusion Models for Tabular Data: Challenges, Current Progress, and Future Directions (under review)](https://arxiv.org/)

-If you found the review paper and this repository helpful, please star this project and cite our survey paper:
+If you find the review paper and this repository helpful, please star this project and cite our survey paper:

 ```bibtex
 @misc{liDiffusion2025,